-The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the annual report and the Regulatory Accounts in accordance with applicable law and regulations.

-Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the Group financial statements in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the European Union ('EU') and have also chosen to prepare the parent Company financial statements under IFRSs as adopted by the EU.
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.
-In preparing these financial statements, International Accounting Standard 1 requires that Directors:

-- · Properly select and apply accounting policies; - Present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information: - Provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - Make an assessment of the Group's ability to continue as a going concern.
+- The Directors are responsible for preparing the Regulatory Accounts directors' report. includina accordance with the standard condition 44(5) of the license.
+Under Company law the Directors have elected to prepare the Regulatory Accounts in accordance with International Financial Reporting Standards (IFRSs) adopted by the European Union (EU) and have also chosen to prepare the parent company Regulatory Accounts under IFRSs as adopted by the EU.
+Under company law the Directors must not approve the Regulatory Accounts unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.
+In preparing Regulatory these Accounts.
+Accounting International Standard Properly select and apply accounting policies; - Present information fairly, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - Make judgements and estimates that are reasonable and prudent. - Provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - Make an assessment of the Group's ability to continue as a going concern.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group's transactions and disclose with reasonable accuracy at any time the financial position of the Group and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group's transactions and disclose with reasonable accuracy at any time the financial position of the Group and enable them to ensure that the Regulatory Accounts comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
-Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+Legislation in the United Kingdom governing the preparation and dissemination of Regulatory Accounts may differ from legislation in other jurisdictions.